chaudharydeepanshu/pick_or_save/README.md

 **Note:** In `DirectoryPickerParams()` you can also optionally provide `initialDirectoryUri` which will be used to start the directory picker from a speific location.
 Generally we give it the uri which we stored from previous directory pickings.

-Also, For transversing the picked directory, releasing-checking persistent permissions for a uri then go [here](#operations-on-picked-directory-uri).
+Also, For traversing the picked directory, releasing-checking persistent permissions for a uri then go [here](#operations-on-picked-directory-uri).

 ### Saving